delegateas/DataModelViewer/README.md

 Remember to set the file to Copy If Newer

 ## Website
-You can add a .env file to run this locally.
+Add Website/.env file to run this locally.

 ```
 {
     WebsitePassword=YourPassword
-    WebsiteSessionSecret="ASdjjOIjoij1389dj9aJSd908a+9dj98j91aj90djs0="
+    WebsiteSessionSecret=YourSecret
 }
 ```